AndreLaranjeira/BeTheHero/README.md

 * Database tables all have self-incrementing unsigned integers as ids and timestamp columns.
 * Added error responses to some of the corner cases of request usage.
 * Added a conditional to prevent two NGOs from obtaining the same passkey.
+* Created validators for all routes \(the original project include only one as an example\).
+* Added seeds to the test database.
+* Created integration tests for all routes \(the original project include only one as an example\).
+* Changes to project structure.

 ### Frontend
 * Translated website text from portuguese to english.